Tested Baking & Dessert Recipes & Videos

 bibliography

-Granola Bars Tested Recipe
+Granola Bars Recipe & Video

 Printer Friendly Page

+Now, we must talk about ingredients.
+First, the oats.
+I prefer to use the thicker textured, old fashioned rolled oats over the quick cooking type.
 Then there is the dried cranberries (or cherries).
 First, let me say that you can use other dried fruits.
-Figs, prunes, apricots, and dates are excellent choices.
 When buying dried fruits, try to buy in bulk form from a grocery store or natural food store that has a high turnover.
 Not only will the fruit be fresher, but you can see, smell, feel, and often taste the fruit to make sure it is fresh and of high quality.
 Pre-packaged fruit can also be excellent but it is harder to judge the quality of the fruit through the plastic bag.
 So be sure to check the expiration date on the bag and look for dried fruit that is plump, moist, and has good color.
 Never buy fruit that is dried out or moldy.

 Related Recipes You May Like